 Eventually word filtered back home of the harsh treatment frequently accorded defecting slaves, and the flood of runaways slowed to a comparative trickle.
 Too late, the realization dawned that the North did not always bring deliverance, but rather often simply imposed a new, heretofore unfamiliar flavor of subjugation.

-By 1864, Northern leadership had decided that the South would have to be destroyed in order to be saved.
+By 1864, Northern leadership had reached the conclusion that the South would have to be destroyed in order to be saved.
 In keeping with this principle the full weight of the North’s industrial might was brought to bear upon the Confederacy, battered and bruised but still resilient in spirit.
 Under the new policy, the South was to be ground into dust under relentless, merciless Union assaults.

 Union General William Tecumseh Sherman famously said “War is hell.”
 He would know.
 Sherman’s infamous March to the Sea wrought damage that took decades to heal, and is often cited as a monument to pure destructive spite.
 What they didn’t steal, they broke.
 What they didn’t break, they burned.
 If it moved, they killed it.
 Every trace of infrastructure was demolished beyond the possibility of repair.
 Southerners nearing starvation after four years of sacrifice were left with nothing, and prospects as bleak as the ruined landscape that stretched to the horizon.